qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

 Whether you're building a fraud-detection analytics app, a RAG solution for e-commerce sites, or a healthcare portal for the government - you need to leverage a multitenant architecture and ensure access to your data is controlled.
 In the world of SaaS and large-scale enterprise solutions, this setup is the norm and it will considerably increase performance and lower your hosting costs.
 A single Qdrant cluster has the potential to support all of your customers, while each one of them would only see their own data.
 At times, if this data is location-sensitive, Qdrant gives you the option to divide your cluster by region or other criteria.

 We are seeing the topics of multitenancy and distributed deployment pop-up daily on our [free support Discord](https://qdrant.to/discord) channel, which tells us that users are looking to scale Qdrant along with the rest of their ML setup.
-If you are currently mulling over your vector database implementation and are thinking of creating a multiple collections for each user, read on.
+If you are currently mulling over your vector database implementation and are thinking of creating multiple collections for each user, read on.

-[Multitenancy](https://qdrant.tech/documentation/guides/multiple-partitions/) is one of the most useful features Qdrant can offer, whereby you can partition one instance of Qdrant for a vast number of users.
+[Multitenancy](https://qdrant.tech/documentation/guides/multiple-partitions/) is one of the most useful features Qdrant can offer, whereby you can partition one database instance for a vast number of users.
 Combining this with [Custom Sharding](https://qdrant.tech/documentation/guides/distributed_deployment/#user-defined-sharding) will result in an efficiently-partitioned architecture that further leverages the convenience of a single Qdrant cluster.
 This article will briefly explain the benefits and show how you can get started using both features.

 ## Multitenancy: one collection, many users